Can I Have Liability Only or Do I Need Full Coverage on a Financed Car?

 blueCheck icon

-No, you can't use liability-only insurance on financed or leased vehicles.
-Lenders require full coverage (comprehensive and collision) on financed cars to protect their investment, and dropping to liability-only means higher insurance rates from force-placed insurance.
+No, you can't have liability-only insurance on financed or leased vehicles.
+Lenders require full coverage (comprehensive and collision) on financed cars to protect their investment.

 blueCheck icon